sudeepthi59o/sudeepthi59o.github.io/content/portfolio/stepwise.md

 ### Core Features

-- **Live Step Count Tracking:** Users can manually start and stop tracking; live data is displayed in the app using `CMPedometer`.
+- **Live Step Count Tracking:** Users can manually start and stop tracking; live data is displayed in the app using CMPedometer.
 - **Daily Step Goal:** Daily step goals between 1,000–15,000 steps can be set and tracked with visual feedback.
 - **Motivational Reminders:** Daily toggleable notifications remind users to stay active.
 - **Unit Preferences:** Users can switch between kilometers and miles, with seamless distance conversion and persistence.